openflighthpc/private-cloud-template-resources/README.md

 This template launches a gateway node and 2 compute nodes.
 The cluster runs a Kubernetes cluster configuration for the user `flight` with shared storage of 100GB shared over the configured NFS directories.

+### Container Cruncher Medium

+This template launches a gateway node and 5 compute nodes.
+The cluster runs a Kubernetes cluster configuration for the user `flight` with shared storage of 500GB shared over the configured NFS directories.

+### Container Cruncher Large

+This template launches a gateway node and 10 compute nodes.
+The cluster runs a Kubernetes cluster configuration for the user `flight` with shared storage of 1TB shared over the configured NFS directories.